I am 37 weeks pregnant, which means any time in the next few weeks this baby is expected to arrive! Pretty crazy.

 Mentally, the preparation has been a little challenging.
 I was naively ignorant of what was to come last time, but this go-round, I keenly remember all of the hard parts of having a baby and am a little more anxious as I approach her due date.

 I’m not yet ready for labor (is anyone though?).
 Somehow this baby has to get out, and no matter the route or timing, there will be pain involved.
 Is she going to be early like L was?
 Will I have to pace at the hospital like I did with L?
 Will she come really fast or will I have time to get an epidural?
 These are all questions that can turn me into an anxious mess if I’m not careful.
+If you’re in the situation, you should definitely discover the best hospital beds for home online.

 I’m also nervous about my postpartum emotions.
 Those first few weeks with L were hard emotionally.
 Like clockwork, I would turn into an hormonal mess every afternoon and evening.
 I was afraid of being alone, yet no one could help me get out of my baby blues funk.
 It was awful!